In case you don't have qjackctl installed, run:

 sudo apt update sudo apt install sonic-pi

 TouchOSC2MIDI must be installed for this to work, you may get it installed using 'Install Additional Software' menu in

 Making use of your phone or a tablet for controlling software on Raspberry Pi using Pisound is relatively easy, just follow these steps:

-- Triple-click the button on Pisound to enable the WiFi hotspot mode, touchosc2midi starts also.
+- Hold the button down for 3 seconds on Pisound to enable the WiFi hotspot mode, touchosc2midi starts also.

 - Connect to "Pisound" WiFi access point using a phone or a tablet, using 'blokaslabs' as the password.

 - Open TouchOSC, MyOSC or similar app on your external device.